rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation.md

 Even for a fixed value of $$M$$, the values as well as the orbits of the fitting coefficients vary wildly.
 The figure below shows three successive runs of the fitting procedure for $$M=20$$.
 In all three cases the fit is decent.
-The conservation condition is also obeyed with reasonable accuracy.
+The invariance condition is also obeyed with reasonable accuracy.
 Yet the values and the trajectories of the coefficients are noticeably different in all three cases.

 <figure>